MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Add the `takePhoto` method to the `TimelineViewController` class:
 >
     func takePhoto() {
-      // instantiate photo taking class, provide callback for when photo  is selected let photoTakingHelper = PhotoTakingHelper(viewController: self.tabBarController!) { (image: UIImage?) in
+        // instantiate photo taking class, provide callback for when photo  is selected photoTakingHelper = PhotoTakingHelper(viewController: self.tabBarController!) { (image: UIImage?) in
         // don't do anything, yet...
       }
     }